SpectoIT/specto-faker/readme.md

 		on_init: null, //callback when faker(s) is(are) initiated //e.g. function(fakers){ }

 		/* BRAILLE SUPPORT */
-		braille_support: false, //does faker support braille speach - tested with NVDA - if set to true, key_events will be automatically turned on
+		braille_support: false, //does faker support braille speach - tested with NVDA - if set to true, key_events will be automatically turned on -->> example: https://a11y.nicolas-hoffmann.net/autocomplete-list/
 	}
 ```